juli1/foo-bar-baz/README.md

 ### TODO

  - Make multiple execution of a function into multiple threads
- - Getting rules from an API and serializing it
- - Reading data from the environment (env variables)
  - Proving the sandboxing mechanisms for JavaScript

 ### Done